 Interior designer Shelly David brought the bright blues and turquoise tones of the TECH-nique palette to life in this modern condo design in Honolulu.
 The white walls and almond floors balance the bright hues of the artwork and accents in this airy space.

 The Intricacy palette brings together a new group of metallics that are being called the “new neutrals” and adds in splashes of color with Holly Berry Red and Yellow Sulfur.
 The bedroom of this penthouse condo in Hawaii sparkles with gold tones and hints of copper, while the red vase and artwork add a touch of dramatic contrast.

 This gorgeous living and dining area in Hawaii incorporates the muted grey and rose hues of the Discretion palette.
 The pink and purple tones in the chairs and side cushions soften the grey walls and sofa.
 Touches of gold are incorporated with the end table and door handles.

 This bold bedroom design embraces colors from the Intensity palette.
 The dark red bed cover and black accents create a striking look.
 The warmer golden tones in the print on the bench and carpet soften the effect a bit.

 CIH Design can help you incorporate next year’s colors and trends into your interior design project.
-Whether you are located in Hawaii or elsewhere around the world, Shelly and Carl can work with you to create a space you will love without ever having been there in person.
+Whether you are located in Hawaii or elsewhere around the world, Shelly can work with you to create a space you will love without ever having been there in person.